cosmicjs/cosmic-cli/README.md

 ### Use Bucket

-Now that you are logged in, you can connect to Buckets.
-To connect to the bucket with slug 'simple-react-blog':
+Now that you are logged in, you can connect to any of your Buckets on your account.
+To connect to the Bucket with slug 'simple-react-blog':

 ```bash
 $ cosmic use-bucket -s simple-react-blog --read_key my_read_key --write_key my_write_key
 Now using bucket simple-react-blog
 ```

-To test that we connected to the bucket properly:
+To test that we connected to the Bucket properly:

 ```bash
 $ cosmic get-objects --limit 1